How can I report discrimination?

 I am interested in meeting with Vice Chancellor Kang.
 How may I schedule an appointment during his office hours?

-Vice Chancellor Kang has set aside designated office hours for students, staff, and faculty to meet with him and become better acquainted in an informal setting.
-Office hours are held once a month, and meetings are scheduled in 20 minute increments, on a first come, first served basis.
+Vice Chancellor Kang has set aside monthly Office Hours for students and staff to meet with him and become better acquainted in an informal setting.
+To accommodate many requests, meetings are scheduled in 20 minute increments.

-I have an equity, diversity and/or inclusion related issues.
-Who can I meet with to discuss these concerns?
+I have an equity, diversity and/or inclusion related question.
+To whom should I direct my question?

 Institutional Data and Statistics